 Starring Israel Broussard, Suraj Sharma, Jessica Rothe, Rachel Matthews, Ruby Modine, Sarah Yarkin, Charles Aitken, Caleb Spillyards

 Captain Marvel, in cinemas 7 March

-A female led superhero movie that looks totally badass – you bet I’m exciting.
-Brie Larson is an f’ing Queen and an Insta delight and I can’t wait to watch her on the big screen kicking ass and taking names in what has also been a male dominated genre.
+A female led superhero movie that looks totally badass – you bet I’m excited.
+Brie Larson is a f’ing Queen, an Insta delight and I can’t wait to watch her on the big screen kicking ass and taking names in what has historically been a male dominated genre.